Xy16-5/OSGIS-week4/lab/lab2/README.md

 #### Part 2: Application state: storing and removing information

-In [part2-app-state.js](js/part2-app-state.js), you will be tasked with writing a function for creating, adding, and removing markers from the map based on data retrieved from the internet.
-This task will require that you keep track of the markers somehow: look to the bottom of the file
+In [part2-app-state.js](js/part2-app-state.js), you will be tasked with writing a function for creating, adding, and removing (or resetting) markers from the map based on data retrieved from the internet.
+This task will require that you keep track of the markers somehow.

+Hint: look to the bottom of the file to see how these functions are used

-#### Part 3: Full application with user input (stretch goal)
+#### Part 3: Full application with user input

 In [part3-application.js](js/part3-application.js), you will use what you've learned thus far in the course to write a full application